amadejpapez/Bomb-It/README.md

 ## ❤️ Development background

-The game was developed as a student project at computer science university FERI in Maribor, Slovenia during my 2023/2024 year.
+The game was developed as a student project at computer science university FERI in Maribor, Slovenia during my 2023/2024 school year.